crebello711/currency-exchange-dashboard/README.md

   * Visual 3: a bar chart showing the dollar versus 9 other currencies at a specific moment in time.

 As has been reported lately, we expect to see the dollar strengthen as we get closer to the present.

+Instructions: run Flask server by executing Code/app.py with Python, then open index.html in a browser winder.

 ---
 Task :
 * Web Page Development and Flask API - Doug